 Transparency is key

 Especially relevant is that the same study by TransUnion showed that 51% of renters are more likely to rent than purchase a home if rental management firms report the former’s payments to the credit bureau.
-Therefore, this research further cements that transparency is key and is a consumer demand.
+Therefore, this research further cements that transparency is key and is consumer demand.

 Trends leading Multi-family project efforts

 Multi-family Executive (MFE) recently conducted a study on residential community projects identifying current trends impacting the development of multi-family housing.
 Managers are overwhelmingly focusing their renovation efforts on updating or adding new amenities (19.2%).
-In addition, they are implementing more energy efficient features into the homes (17.2%).
+In addition, they are implementing more energy-efficient features into the homes (17.2%).
 This trend aligns with consumers searching for homes with new or upgraded features to cut costs and go green.
 Managers will need to find cost-efficient ways to incorporate new trends into their home development plans and community structure.
-Enhance outdoor amenities to increase usability of common-areas like playgrounds, pools, gyms, tennis courts, running trails, and parking spaces.
+Enhance outdoor amenities to increase the usability of common-areas like playgrounds, pools, gyms, tennis courts, running trails and parking spaces.

 Simplification of Online Payments

 One pain point of residents when paying their monthly bills is how to pay quickly and conveniently.
 Just this month, Paylease, one of the leading billing and payments solution firms that services the residential and HOA industry, announced that they would be integrating with Masterpass, Mastercard’s digital payment service.
 Residential communities and HOAs can now offer their residents more payment options from MasterCard and affiliated networks.

 Volume of Package Deliveries increases for Affordable Housing communities